arik123/SteamBot-/readme.md

 - generate auth codes using shared_secrets
 - it responds to chat message `ping`
 - if `_DEBUG` preprocessor definition is set, it will log all CMsg
+- send requests to steam API
+- pick lowest latency CM server and connect to it
 ## Requirements
 I recomend using vcpkg on windows
 - CryptoPP